DjangoGirls/tutorial-extensions/en/authentication_authorization/README.md

 </body>
 ```

 You might recognize the pattern here.
-There is an if-condition in the template that checks for authenticated users to show the add and edit buttons.
-Otherwise it shows a login button.
+There is an if-condition in the template that checks for authenticated users to show the add and edit buttons. {% raw %}`{% else %}`{% endraw %} it shows a login button.

 ## More on authenticated users